 Epigenetic dysregulation is becoming increasingly recognized as an important driver of human cancer, and childhood tumors in particular.
 The use of massively parallel RNA sequencing is beginning to reveal the extent of non-canonical transcription and splicing in eukaryotic cells but remains hindered by limited genome annotation and inability to discriminate coding reading frames, which in turn precludes their therapeutic targeting.

 We hypothesize that these neomorphic proteome activities are required for aberrant cancer cell growth and survival, and that their identification and rational targeting will lead to improved targeted therapies, including immune targeting.
-To enable their facile profiling, we are leveraging ultra-sensitive high-accuracy mass spectrometry to develop the Quantitative Cancer Proteomics Atlas.
+To enable their facile profiling, we are have developed the Quantitative Cancer Proteomics Atlas.
 This technology should have wide uses in oncology and human biology.

 Using molecular mechanics modeling, protein engineering and synthetic chemistry techniques, we are developing a modular platform technology to enable specific and efficient intracellular delivery of macromolecular drugs, including peptidomimetics to control protein interactions, synthetic tumor suppressors, and genome-editing enzymes.
 This approach leverages libraries of peptide barcodes that we have recently developed to enable functional proteomics screening for discovery of peptide-based ligands, probes, and biologic therapeutics.